 With wild salmon in decline, aquaculture has emerged as an attractive alternative.
 Farmed salmon has three advantages over wild salmon: it’s available year round, it’s less expensive, and the supply is plentiful.

 However, there is a downside to a large-scale industrial system that packs fish into cramped saltwater pens like feedlots of the sea.
 Farmed salmon are given pesticides and antibiotics to protect them against the diseases that come from living in such close quarters.
 But salmon sometimes slip their confines, escaping into the ocean to mingle with wild salmon, corrupting the gene pool and introducing wild salmon to vigorous strains of diseases with which their immune systems cannot cope.
 Waste and feed problems can also lead to fish and water contamination.

 It’s been widely reported that farming practices are improving.
-Naturally, not all aquaculture systems are alike, and there are many producers who impose strict standards to ensure that they are raising salmon in a way that protects salmon, environment and consumer alike.
+Naturally, not all aquaculture systems are alike, and there are many producers who impose strict standards to ensure that they are raising salmon in a way that protects salmon, environment, and consumer alike.
 Likewise, grocers are beginning to set higher standards for the farmed seafood they buy and sell.
 Ask your grocer for information about the fish-farming practices of the salmon available in your market.
 And check out the Environmental Defense Fund’s Seafood Selector for “fish choices that are good for you and the oceans.”

 - Potato Salmon Patties